The Cost Of A Ductless Vs. Traditional System

 A ductless system works in zones.
 Not every zone has to be set to the same temperature, and not every zone even has to be on.
 The mini splits operate independently of each other.
 This is great in almost every home.
 There are usually plenty of rooms around the house you aren’t using all the time.
 You don’t necessarily need to turn your unit off, but you could turn it down when it’s not needed.

 This isn’t the case with a traditional central heating or AC system.
-They generate all their conditioned air in a “central” spot and deliver it to spaces in the home through ducts.
+They generate all their conditioned air in a “central” spot, and deliver it to spaces in the home through ducts.
 This is an inefficient process if your ducts aren’t in perfect condition.
-There are normally leaks in the system that let air escape.
+There are normally leaks in the system that let air out.
 This makes it harder to comfort every space in the home, and it also makes the system work harder to compensate.
 If your system is using more energy, it is going to cost more to run.

 The Lifespan Of Your System